worryzyy/element-ui-x/docs/src/en/components/thought-chain.md

-# ThoughtChain 思维链组件
+# ThoughtChain

-## 功能说明
+## Features

-思维链组件，用于展示 AI 思考过程的步骤和逻辑链，支持以下特性：
+The ThoughtChain component is used to display the steps and logical chain of an AI's thinking process, supporting the following features:

-- 可折叠的思考步骤
+- Collapsible thinking steps
-- 支持 Markdown 内容渲染
+- Markdown content rendering
-- 步骤之间的逻辑关联展示
+- Logical connection display between steps
-- 可交互的思考过程展示
+- Interactive display of the thinking process
-- 自定义时间线样式和图标
+- Custom timeline styles and icons
-- 支持加载、错误和成功状态显示
+- Support for loading, error, and success status displays
-- 渐变色时间线支持
+- Gradient color timeline support

-## 使用示例
+## Usage Examples

-### 基础用法
+### Basic Usage

-展示基本的思维链组件，包含多个思考步骤。
+Displays a basic thought chain component with multiple thinking steps.

 :::demo